ryanwitteck/Animator/resources/README.md

 shape in an animation, moving a shape in an animation, to changing a shape's color, et cetera should be done through a command.
 Commands are represented by the ICommand interface and are split into two
 categories: InstantCmds and GradualCmds, representing commands that occur instantly and commands that occur over some period of time.
+Most commands should take both the start and state(s) of the attributes they are changing and throw an error if the attribute they are targeting is an unexpected value if they are going to be used in our animation model.
+Some commands such as our addOvalCmd and addRectCmd do not throw exceptions themselves, instead relying on our IAnimation implementation to throw an exception in case they fail.

 #### Frames
 Frames represent the state of an animation at a single moment in time i.e. a single frame in an